 Things to Consider

-• Trips departing in November and March often offer greater freedom to explore as there tend to be fewer vessels navigating the island
+• Trips departing in October, November and March may offer a greater feeling of exclusivity as there tend to be fewer vessels navigating the island

 • December and January are the most popular times to visit since this coincides with the Antarctic high season